 - Instead of falling to the ground, the tree could get caught on other nearby trees or on power lines.

 Tree removal service pros know how to avoid such problems, and more importantly, they have the equipment to do it.
-However, the risks go down considerably when you're removing a very small tree.
-Elite Tree Care defines a small tree as one that you can trim and cut down without using a ladder.
+However, the risks go down considerably when you're removing a very small tree (one you can trim or cut down without using a ladder).
 You might need a pole saw or loppers to cut the top branches, and the trunk may be thick enough to require a chain saw, but you can do everything while standing on solid ground so you can get away quickly if something does go amiss.

-The University of Connecticut recommends following five rules when cutting down a tree yourself:
+Follow these five safety rules when cutting down a tree yourself:

-- Wear personal protection, including protection for your head, goggles and ear protection as well as leather boots that protect your ankles and chaps to protect your legs.
+- Wear personal protection, including protection for your head, goggles, and ears as well as leather boots that protect your ankles and chaps to protect your legs.

 - Make sure your chain saw is in good working order, including the chain brake and the spark arrestor, and make sure it has a sharp chain.